Kisangani: Historical populations

 In 1905, there were a total of eleven stations and stations of the state in the area of Stanley Falls and Stanleyville.
 The total number of state officials increased to 40.

-In 1909, the European Stanleyville numbered 80 and the native population was estimated at 15,000 people within a radius of 5 kilometers.
+In 1909, the European Stanleyville numbered 80 and the native population was estimated at 15,000 people within a radius of 5 km.

-At the time the sprawling population in 1918 required the District Commissioner to create a daily food market in Kisangani, near the Hospital Avenue, 1 kilometre from shore.
+At the time, the sprawling population in 1918 required the District Commissioner to create a daily food market in Kisangani, near the Hospital Avenue, 1 km from shore.
 Two more weekly markets were also created on the other side, one near the docks and another at CFL Mission St. Gabriel.
-The population in the 1920s increased to 4,000 Africans and 200 Europeans, with an average of 2000 inhabitants moving around downtown Stanleyville (in the chiefdom Arabized).
+The population in the 1920s increased to 4,000 Africans and 200 Europeans, with an average of 2,000 inhabitants moving around downtown Stanleyville (in the chiefdom Arabized).

-The population of Stanleyville, in the early 1950s stood at 40,000 and by the late 1950s the population reached 70,000.
+The population of Stanleyville, in the early 1950s, stood at 40,000 and by the late 1950s the population reached 70,000.